astroquant-dev/blockchain-developer-bootcamp-final-project/README.md

 - `Shop`, the NFT gallery, where digital artworks can either be listed by their owners at a given price, and purchased by the public for that price.
 - `BlockchainArt`, an ERC721 contract that can be used as an example of an artwork contract which the public can mint for a set price (0.0001 ETH in our case).

-For simplicity, the base ERC721 tokenURI for `BlockchainArt` has been prepopulated with a set of publicly-available artworks on Pinata Cloud.
+For this project, a [Pinata Cloud endpoint](https://gateway.pinata.cloud/ipfs/QmSp4boAHp9J7h7wMZutZkiJkcTN8MraW3BiMUSxoP27cs/) has been populated with a set of links to publicly-available artworks.
+This corresponds to the URI that BlockchainArt._baseURI() returns.

 The deployment follows:

     var BlockchainArt = artifacts.require("./BlockchainArt.sol");
     var Shop = artifacts.require("./Shop.sol");